- Didgeridoo maintenance

 Send us an email with the order number of the item you are interested in and your address.
 We confirm your order and inform you about the payment options, the additional freight charges, shipping methods and the estimated delivery time.
 Please read our Terms and Conditions carefully before you purchase.

 These terms and conditions apply to the sale of any didgeridoos offered on this web site.
 The purchaser agrees to accept these terms and conditions by placing his/her order.

-The Hollow Log Didgeridoos guarantees that the quality and the condition of our didgeridoos are in a good order.
-Any cracks or damages are mentioned in the description of the actual instrument, also our customer is going to be informed about these defects before the purchase.
-We are not able to offer warranty on any of the timber didgeridoos available on this website although we offer a free repair or advice in case of any problems with cracks or other damages on the material.
+Hollow Log Didgeridoos (HLD) guarantees that the quality and condition of our didgeridoos are in a good order.
+Any existing cracks or damages are mentioned in the description of the actual instrument, also our customer is going to be informed about these defects before the purchase.
+There might be, however, repairs made on instruments by the makers that considered as part of the traditional making process, and not recognised as damage or defect by us, therefore these might not be mentioned in the description.
+HLD is not able to offer warranty on any timber didgeridoos available on this website although we offer a free repair (extra shipping costs must be paid by the customer) or advice in case of any problems with cracks or other damages on the material.
 All items are sold on a no refund basis.

-All freight charges are paid by the customer.
-We do not accept any responsibility for goods lost or damaged in transit.
+All freight charges will be paid by the customer.
+HLD do not accept any responsibility for goods lost or damaged in transit.
 All freight charges include a basic insurance that must cover any damages or lost items.

 All prices quoted are in Australian dollars.
-Overseas orders by credit card will use the exchange rate on the day they place the order.
+Overseas orders will use the exchange rate on the day the order has been placed.
 The linked currency converter is to be used as general guideline only and can vary to the actual exchange rate used on the day of the order.

 Customs (importation duty) laws varies from country to country.
 Our customers may required to pay customs or importation duty after the purchase and before the delivery of the item.
-Hollow Log Didgeridoos does not accept responsibility for payment of customs duty.
+HLD does not accept responsibility for payment of customs duty.